arashikou/exper3-2014/README.md

 # What Tools Are You Using?

+I'm drawing the art in Paint.NET.
+I'm creating the sound effects in bfxr.
+I'm composing the music in Musagi.

-I'm going to write all four games in Haxe, using the HaxeFlixel engine on top of the OpenFL/Lime framework.
+For source code, I'm writing all four games in Haxe, using the HaxeFlixel engine on top of the OpenFL/Lime framework.
 This may sound like a thick stack, but it has a number of advantages for me:

 1. Haxe is a modern language with powerful functional programming capabilities.
 1. I used the AS3 version of Flixel to make one of the few other games I ever created, so I am familiar with its interface.